Central values of additive twists of Maa{\ss} forms $L$-functions: Quantum modularity for the central value of the twisted L -series

 \subsection{Relation with the period integral}

-In the setting described in Section~\ref{sec:setting}, we let let $\phi$ be a Maa{\ss} form for $\Gamma$ of weight $k$ and eigenvalue~$s_\phi$.
-In this section, we relate the twisted $L$-functions~\eqref{eq:def-Lxs-maass}-\eqref{eq:def-Lxs-holo} to the Eichler integral~\eqref{eq:def-eichlerint}.
+In the setting described in Section~\ref{sec:setting}, we let $\phi$ be a Maa{\ss} form for $\Gamma$ of weight $k$ and eigenvalue~$s_\phi$.
+In this section, we relate the twisted $L$-series~\eqref{eq:def-Lxs-maass}-\eqref{eq:def-Lxs-holo} to the Eichler integral~\eqref{eq:def-eichlerint}.
 This can be seen as a generalization of computations done in Sections A.3 and A.4 of~\cite{KoMiVa02}.

 Recall the definition \eqref{eq:levelraising} of the raising and lowering operators.
 We will require two different forms related to~$\phi$.
 When~$\frac12 \leq \Re(s_\phi) < 1$ and~$s_\phi\neq 1/2$, let